 Sale, Exchange, Retirement or Other Taxable Disposition.
-A U.S. holder's tax basis in a senior debt security will, in general, be such holder's cost for that senior debt security.
-A U.S. holder will generally recognize capital gain or loss on the sale, exchange, retirement or other taxable disposition of our Notes in an amount equal to the difference between the amount realized from such sale, exchange, retirement or other taxable disposition, other than amounts attributable to accrued but unpaid interest, which will be taxed as ordinary income to the extent not previously included in income, and the U.S. holder's tax basis in such Notes.
-Such gain or loss will be long term capital gain or loss if the holding period for our Notes exceeds one year at the time of disposition.
-Long term capital gain of non-corporate U.S. holders (including individuals) is eligible for reduced rates of taxation.
+A U.S. holder's tax basis in a Note will, in general, be such holder's cost for that Note (excluding any amounts attributable to pre-issuance accrued interest as described above).
+A U.S. holder will generally recognize capital gain or loss on the sale, exchange, retirement or other taxable disposition of the Notes in an amount equal to the difference between the amount realized from such sale, exchange, retirement or other taxable disposition, other than amounts attributable to accrued but unpaid interest, which (except in the case of pre-issuance accrued interest as described above) will be taxed as ordinary income to the extent not previously included in income, and the U.S. holder's tax basis in such Notes.
+Such gain or loss will be long-term capital gain or loss if the holding period for the Notes exceeds one year at the time of disposition.
+Long-term capital gain of non-corporate U.S. holders (including individuals) is eligible for reduced rates of taxation.
 The ability to deduct capital losses is subject to limitations.
-For purposes of determining a U.S. holder's allowable foreign tax credit, gain or loss realized by a U.S. holder, will generally be U.S. source income or loss.
+For purposes of determining a U.S. holder's allowable foreign tax credit, gain or loss realized by a U.S. holder will generally be U.S. source income or loss.
 Special rules apply in determining the source of other types of loss such as loss attributable to accrued but unpaid interest, and U.S. holders should consult their tax advisors regarding the treatment of such items in their particular situations.

 Additional Tax on Passive Income.
-Certain U.S. holders that are individuals, trusts, or estates will be required to pay a 3.8% tax on, among other things, interest and capital gain from the sale, exchange, retirement or other taxable disposition of our Notes.
-U.S. holders should consult their own tax advisors regarding the application of this tax to their ownership of our Notes.
+Certain U.S. holders that are individuals, trusts, or estates will be required to pay a 3.8% tax on, among other things, interest and capital gain from the sale, exchange, retirement or other taxable disposition of the Notes.
+U.S. holders should consult their own tax advisors regarding the application of this tax to their ownership of the Notes.

 Information with Respect to Specified Foreign Financial Assets.
-Certain U.S. holders are required to report information relating to an interest in our Notes, subject to certain exceptions (including an exception for Notes held in accounts maintained by certain financial institutions), by attaching a completed IRS Form 8938, Statement of Specified Foreign Financial Assets, with their tax return for each year in which they hold an interest in our Notes.
-U.S. holders should consult their own tax advisors regarding information reporting requirements relating to their ownership of our Notes.
+Certain U.S. holders are required to report information relating to an interest in the Notes, subject to certain exceptions (including an exception for the Notes held in accounts maintained by certain financial institutions), by attaching a completed IRS Form 8938, Statement of Specified Foreign Financial Assets, with their tax return for each year in which they hold an interest in the Notes.
+U.S. holders should consult their own tax advisors regarding information reporting requirements relating to their ownership of the Notes.

 Information Reporting and Backup Withholding.
-Proceeds from the sale, exchange, retirement or other taxable disposition of our Notes, or payments of interest on our Notes, generally will be subject to information reporting requirements.
+Proceeds from the sale, exchange, retirement or other taxable disposition of the Notes, or payments of interest on the Notes, generally will be subject to information reporting requirements.
 Those proceeds or interest payments may also be subject to backup withholding unless the U.S. holder:

-- is an exempt recipient, and, when required, demonstrates this fact, or - provides a correct taxpayer identification number on a properly completed IRS Form W-9 certifying that the U.S. holder is not subject to backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
+- is an exempt recipient, and, when required, demonstrates this fact, or - provides a correct taxpayer identification number on a properly completed IRS Form W-9 certifying that the U.S. holder is not subject to backup withholding, and otherwise complies with applicable requirements of the backup withholding rules.